Connect with others who understand.

 “Some days, just getting up to use the bathroom seemed too much,” another member posted.

-To learn more about this issue, MyMyelomaTeam talked with Dr. James Hoffman, assistant professor of clinical medicine at the Sylvester Comprehensive Cancer Center, University of Miami Health System.
-His focus is on plasma cell diseases, such as multiple myeloma.
+To learn more, MyMyelomaTeam spoke with Dr. James Hoffman, an associate professor of medicine at the University of Miami Health System’s Sylvester Comprehensive Cancer Center.
+He specializes in plasma cell disorders, including multiple myeloma.

-In this article, we discuss five common causes of fatigue — including low blood cell counts and treatments for myeloma — and some ways to help you feel more like yourself again.
+Here are seven common causes of fatigue — including low blood cell counts and treatments for myeloma — and some tips to help you feel more like yourself again.

-Dr. Hoffman explained that fatigue is the single most difficult physical effect people with multiple myeloma experience.
-He explained that fatigue isn’t caused by one factor but by numerous variables, making it complicated to address.
+According to Dr. Hoffman, fatigue is the single most difficult physical effect people with multiple myeloma experience.
+He explained that fatigue isn’t caused by one single factor but by numerous variables, making it complicated to address.

 The physical effects of multiple myeloma and the emotional turmoil associated with diagnosis are compounded by doctor visits, new medications, blood tests, and treatment costs.
 “All of this is thrown at the person at the same time,” Dr. Hoffman said.
 “How can a person not be fatigued?”

-The International Myeloma Foundation attributes tiredness to the myeloma itself, treatments, and any comorbidities (coexisting conditions).
-In myeloma, there are three specific causes of fatigue: anemia, cytokines, and pain.
+The International Myeloma Foundation attributes tiredness to the myeloma itself, treatments, and any comorbidities (other medical conditions).
+In myeloma, there are three main causes of fatigue: anemia, cytokines (proteins in the immune system), and pain.
 Any one of these can result in fatigue, along with decreased appetite, weakness, and weight loss.
-When people experience all three, the resulting exhaustion can be overwhelming.
+When people experience any of these, the resulting exhaustion can be overwhelming.
+Myeloma often causes fatigue, but other factors can worsen it.

 1. Anemia

-Myeloma cells interfere with bone marrow function, which can cause a shortage of erythrocytes (red blood cells).
-Erythrocytes bring oxygen from the lungs to the rest of the body, and if too little oxygen is being distributed throughout the body, fatigue can result.
+Myeloma cells interfere with bone marrow function, which can lead to anemia — a shortage of erythrocytes (red blood cells) that carry oxygen throughout the body.
+When the body doesn’t get enough oxygen, fatigue can occur.

-About 60 percent to 70 percent of people with multiple myeloma initially present with anemia at the time of diagnosis.
+About 60 percent to 70 percent of people with multiple myeloma have anemia at the time of diagnosis.
 Symptoms of anemia include rapid heartbeat, swollen legs, dizziness, headaches, chills, and a decrease in libido (desire for sexual activity).

 2. Cytokines